 Signs of citrus poisoning in cats

-Whether your cat took a sip of your fresh glass of orange juice or ran off with a few peels, they will likely begin to show symptoms right away.
-These symptoms will vary depending on how much orange they have consumed, and the symptoms will be more pronounced and severe if they have eaten a fair amount or come in contact with essential oils or other concentrated citrus products.
+Whether your cat took a sip of your fresh glass of orange juice or ran off with a few peels, they may begin to show signs right away.
+These signs will vary depending on how much orange they have consumed and will be more pronounced and severe if they have eaten a fair amount or come in contact with essential oils or other concentrated citrus products.

-If your cat has ingested any amount of orange and displays any of these symptoms, it is highly recommended to get them to a vet right away.
+If your cat has ingested any amount of orange or displays any of these signs, it is highly recommended to get them to a vet right away.
 Fortunately, citrus poisoning is rarely fatal, and most cats recover fully with the right treatment.